 $2,000 for each qualifying dependent child.

-Unlike last year, the child tax credit in 2022 is nonrefundable.
+The child tax credit in 2023 is nonrefundable.
 This means that if your tax liability exceeds what you get from the credit, you will forfeit the difference.

 However, you may still be able to claim the additional child tax credit.
 This refunds each child up to $1,500 depending on your income, and you must have earned income of at least $2,500 to be even eligible for a refund.
 Make sure that you fill out IRS Form 8812 to see if you are eligible.